 This is Rome’s oldest intact bridge.
 Pont Fabricio was built in 62BC by Lucius Fabricius.
-This bridge in Rome has also been known to two other names.
-The first is Ponte Dei Quattro Capi or the Bridge of Four Heads.
+Two other names have also known this Rome bridge.
+The first is Ponte Dei Quattro Capi, or the Bridge of Four Heads.
 This is a reference to the two marble pillars of the two-faced Janus helms on the parapet.

 The second name for this bridge in Rome was Pons Judaeorum or the Bridge of Jews due to its proximity to the Jewish quarter in Rome in medieval times.

-Ponte Fabricio spans half of the Tiber river and connects Tiber island to the Campus Martius in the city.
-It is over 60 metres long and 5 1/2 metres wide.
-This Roman bridge has two arches, each of which span 24 1/2 metres.
+Ponte Fabricio spans half of the Tiber river and connects Tiber island to Campus Martius in the city.
+It is over 60 meters long and 5 1/2 meters wide.
+This Roman bridge has two arches, each of which spans 24 1/2 meters.
 These rest on a central pillar.
-Above the pillar is a smaller 6 metre arch to ease water pressure when the Tiber floods.
+Above the pillar is a smaller 6-metre arch to ease water pressure when the Tiber floods.

 3. Ponte Sisto

-Comissioned by Pope Sixtus IV, this Roman bridge was constructed between 1473 and 1479.
-Architect Baccio Pontelli created Ponte Sisto using the foundations of the Pons Aurelius which had been destroyed in the Middle Ages.
+Commissioned by Pope Sixtus IV, this Roman bridge was constructed between 1473 and 1479.
+Architect Baccio Pontelli created Ponte Sisto using the foundations of the Pons Aurelius, which had been destroyed in the Middle Ages.
 This bridge in Rome was named after its commissioner, Pope Sixtus.

-Ponte Sisto connects the Campo de Fioro area in Rome and Via Giulia with Piazza Trilussa in Trastevere.
+Ponte Sisto connects the Campo de Fiori area in Rome and Via Giulia with Piazza Trilussa in Trastevere.

 4. Ponte Cestio

 Ponte Cestio or Pons Cestio is a stone bridge that crosses from Tiber Island to Trastavere in Rome.
 This roman bridge was built between 62 and 27 BC and is the second oldest bridge in Rome.
 Ponte Cestio was rebuilt in the 4th century and between 1888 and 1892.
-The bridge is 54 metres long and 8 metres wide.
+The bridge is 54 meters long and 8 meters wide.

 5. Ponte Sant’Angelo (St Angelo Bridge or Bridge of Angels)

-Ponte Sant’Angelo was originally built in 134 AD by Emperor Hadrian to connect the centre of Rome with his newly built mausoleum (Castel Sant’Angelo).
-The bridge was then known as the “Aelian Bridge” which meant Bridge of Hadrian.
+Ponte Sant’Angelo was originally built in 134 AD by Emperor Hadrian to connect the center of Rome with his newly built mausoleum (Castel Sant’Angelo).
+The bridge was then known as the “Aelian Bridge,” which meant the Bridge of Hadrian.
 The bridge was also used by pilgrims on their way to St Peter’s Basilica.

 The name Sant’Angelo began to be used in the 7th century.
 Legend has it that archangel Michael was seen at the top of the castle with his sword drawn to indicate the end of the plague in 590 AD.
 The statue of Michael is on the bridge today.
 In the 16th century Ponte Sant’Angelo was used to display the bodies of the executed as a warning.